SanteeMarcel/django-stocks-api/README.md

 Logging to console is fine for debugging purposes, but in production it's better to have more robust monitoring tools.

 User credentials and access tokens should never be hardcoded, this is for illustration purposes only.
+I would probably use a .env file for storing secrets.

 `autopep8` for code style compliance. `pika` instead of `celery` for simplicity. `drf-spectacular` instead of `drf-yasg` due to openapi 3.0 support and being updated much more often.